 The late, oh so cosmically great, David Bowie asks ‘Is there life on Mars?’
 Well, there’s pizza that’s for sure… The second request was to have Kristian use an Uuni to demonstrate cooking on Mars in the future.. yes, I’m serious!
 We were to play a small part in the renowned, televised, Royal Institution Christmas Lectures!

 This year space doctor Kevin Fong was presenting three lectures on the theme: How to Survive in Space.
 Uuni was to be used in the final episode- The Next Frontier.
-We were literally blown away to be part of this- to put it into perspective they were communicating with British astronaut Tim Peak live from the International Space Station as part of the show!
+We were literally blown away to have Uuni on TV like this – to put it into perspective they were communicating with British astronaut Tim Peak live from the International Space Station as part of the show!
 Kevin and some esteemed science colleagues talked us through which crops they believe it would be possible to produce on Mars, and lo and behold- they included wheat, tomatoes and basil.. sounds like Space Pizza to us!
 Check out the full lecture here!

 Being ambitious pizza makers for years and having used Uunis since their very first iteration, we decided to take them to the next level!
 Our goal was to use our Uunis and prepare unforgettable pizzas for as many people as possible within one day.
 After careful planning and several test cooks we were ready for the big day!